 But what I could not see due to the bubble I had crawled into to try to protect myself, was that if I was in a toxic relationship, SO WAS HE.
 He was not choosing to live in a toxic place on purpose.
 Who would do that?
 He was miserable too.
 No one actually wants to live that way.
 This is powerful now, in looking back.
 It strips away the animosity I have felt about this period of my life.
 He was not to blame.
 I was not to blame.
 We were both just bumbling through a really terrible time in life and we had no idea how to do that together – I don’t actually think we were built to support each other in this way.
 We did not fit together in this vitally necessary way a couple should.

 I did not know how to strip my life of this toxicity.
 I did not want to quit on my marriage; I wanted a healthy and strong relationship.
+I wanted to honor the covenant I made before God until my very last breath.
 But, I am human and I was full of self-doubt and self-loathing at the time.
 This was on me, by the way.
 Other people do not have the power to strip me of my confidence, not even my most loved ones.
 It is a response to situations and people and one I am in complete control over, even when I don’t feel like I am.
 I did not possess the understanding, at the time, of what was happening to create this bad juju in my home because I was only beginning to research alcoholism and I had beaten myself down instead of facing my reality.
 I knew I could not escape, I didn’t want to.
 I wanted it to get better.
 And, the only way that could happen was if I worked on myself.
 I could not change him.
 I could only work on me.
 It was his responsibility to work on himself.
 I was ready to be a woman I loved again and one my children could be proud of.

 I feel I should mention here that counseling was a part of our efforts to find a way forward, both individual and couples counseling.
 I believe in counseling.
 I saw great value in sharing a marriage counselor that we both saw – together and independently – this meant the counselor could see both sides and did not blindly advise either of us without knowledge of the personality and narrative from the other side.
 Believe me, this was sometimes quite irritating.
 I mean, what woman doesn’t want her therapist to agree only with her and the way she sees her life?
 But, alas, that was not an incredibly healthy approach for me from inside my bubble.
 The marriage counselor was able to bring my spouse’s perspective and hurt to me where I could see it.
 I sure as heck wasn’t allowing my spouse to broach that beautiful bubble of emotional protection very often.
 More importantly, the counselor helped me recognize the need for communicating when things were NOT ok – recognizing emotional abuse is not easy for a Positive Polly in a defensive position.
 I also saw a counselor to help me work on ME, independent of what I wanted in my marriage.
 Perspective is a wonderous thing.